No free lunch for markets with multiple num\'eraires

-\end{remark} The next examples present some situations where with the specific choice of num\'eraires $(S^{\t,0})_{\t \in \Tc},$ there exists a martingale measure common to all submarkets, as is often postulated in the multi-curve literature. \begin{example} If $S^{\t,0}$ is deterministic for all $\tau \in \Tc$, then \eqref{Qtau} implies that
+We present two situations where for a specific choice of num\'eraires $(S^{\t,0})_{\t \in \Tc},$ there exists a (local) martingale measure common to all submarkets.
+Using Proposition \ref{propmax}, we provide an explicit formula for the price $\pi(H).$ Assume that $(S,S^0)$ satisfies the no free lunch condition.
+Then, Theorem \ref{main1} shows that $\Xc^* \neq \emptyset$.
+Let $X^* \in \Xc^*. $ \begin{example} The first situation is the one where the num\'eraires $S^{\t,0}$ are deterministic for any $\tau \in \Tc$.
+Then, \eqref{Qtau} implies that

-and the martingale measures clearly do not depend on the submarket. \end{example} \begin{example} We now rewrite the num\'eraires $S^{\t,0}_t$ for each $\t \in \mathcal T$ as follows:
+and the (local) martingale measures clearly do not depend on the submarket.